 It starts with the reigning king Ra-Harmakhis, who was casually reigning over the empire of Egypt for the last 363 years.
 As one might imagine, he generated quite some enemies over that time span.
 He was able to hold this position for so long since he is technically a certain form of the sun god Ra.
 Therefore, he will be referred to as just Ra.

-One whistleblower warned him about his enemies, and Ra demanded that the whistleblower helped him find and defeat his enemies.
+One whistleblower warned him about his enemies, and Ra demanded that the whistleblower help him find and defeat his enemies.
 To keep things clear, the helper will be referred to as Horus.
-However, in the myth he was referred to as Heru-Behutet because of his attributes.
+However, in the myth, he was referred to as Heru-Behutet because of his attributes.

 By transforming into a great winged disk, Horus thought to be of the best service to his new boss.
 He flew to the sky and took the place of Ra, not violently but with the full consent of Ra.